brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 #### Installation and Integration
-After registering the bundled App like shown under [Component Administration](#(1)-component-administration), the detail page should look like this:
+After registering the bundled app like shown under [Management](#(1)-component-administration), the detail page should look like this:

 ![](/assets/guides/fusion-ux-logic/hello_world_detail_page.png)

 In this example, the content enrichment timeline node in MAPL will display the component.
-To render the Fusion UX App there, a new 'Component Usage' will be defined. \
+To render the Fusion UX App there, a new 'Usage' will be defined. \
-The filled-out Usage form for the Hello World component will look like this:
+The filled-out usage form for the Hello World component will look like this:

 ![](/assets/guides/fusion-ux-logic/hello_world_usage_form.png)

 Some notes about the attributes and their assignments:
-- the default value will be used, if no other value is available
+- The default value will be used, if no other value is available
 - `fux-name` only has the default value
-    - therefore, the attribute will always have this value
+    - Therefore, the attribute will always have this value
-    - because the attribute is not required, it would also be valid to leave this field empty
+    - Because the attribute is not required, it would also be valid to leave this field empty
-- the timeline slot provides two arguments itself:
+- The timeline slot provides two arguments itself:
     - `timelineId` and `nodeId`
-    - both are of the type NUMBER and thus can only be assigned to a NUMBER attribute
+    - Both are of the type NUMBER and thus can only be assigned to a NUMBER attribute
-    - in this example, it can be assigned to the component attribute `fux-start-number`
+    - In this example, it can be assigned to the component attribute `fux-start-number`

 The code for the rendered component (inside MAPL) will look like this: